-Time off in lieu of overtime may be agreed so that 50 per cent hours are exchanged for 1.5 hours off and 100 per cent hours are exchanged for two hours off for every hour of overtime worked.

-The timing of the time off in lieu shall be agreed between the company and the individual employee, normally with one week's notice.
-The time off in lieu shall where possible be granted as full or half days off and taken within two months of working the overtime.

-If the employee calls in sick to the company before the start of normal working hours on the day on which they were due to take agreed time off in lieu, the illness shall be considered to be an impediment to taking the time off in lieu.
+- A. Time off in lieu of overtime may be agreed, such that 50 per cent hours are exchanged for 1.5 hours off and 100 per cent hours are exchanged for 2 hours off for every hour of overtime worked. - B. The timing of the time off in lieu shall be agreed between the enterprise and the individual employee, normally with one week's notice.
+The time off in lieu shall where possible be granted as full or half days off and taken within two months of working the overtime. - C. If the employee has reported sick to the enterprise before the start of the normal working hours on the day on which they were due to take agreed time off in lieu, the illness shall be considered to be an impediment to taking the time off in lieu.
 If the employee has planned several days of time off in lieu, the time off in lieu impediment will also apply to illness on any subsequent day off in lieu.

-SECTION 4.
-PAY
+SECTION 4 PAY

-"1.
-Determination of pay
+1. Determination of pay

-Pay shall be agreed directly between the company and the employee in each individual case.
-Wage levels, including any agreements on functionbased pay, shall be reviewed and adjusted where necessary at least once a year on an individual basis.

-The pay should reflect the employee's performance, qualifications, ability, flexibility and work at specific times, the nature and responsibilities of the post, and any training received.

-Pay systems may be introduced to the individual company with the aim of enhancing the company's competitiveness and development, as well as employee development.

-An employee is entitled to request negotiations with the company where the pay differs significantly from the starting level for comparable groups of employees at the company or comparable companies within the sector.
+- A. Pay shall be agreed directly between the enterprise and the employee in each individual case.
+Wage levels, including any agreements on function-based pay, shall be reviewed and adjusted where necessary at least once a year on an individual basis. - B. The pay should reflect the employee's performance, qualifications, ability, flexibility and work at specific times, the nature and responsibilities of the post, and any training received.
+The pay should reflect the employee's performance, qualifications, ability, flexibility and work at specific times, the nature and responsibilities of the post, and any training received and if agreement on function-based pay has been concluded, cf. section 4(1), point F. - C. Pay systems may be introduced in the individual enterprise with the aim of enhancing the enterprise's competitiveness and development and also employee development. - D. An employee is entitled to request negotiations with the enterprise where the pay differs significantly from the starting level for comparable groups of employees at the enterprise or comparable enterprises within the sector.

-Where the pay determined for the individual employee is in obvious conflict with the condition set out in subsection 1, point b, either party may request negotiations involving both organisations.
+Where the pay determined for the individual employee is in obvious conflict with the condition set out in subsection (1), point b, either party may request negotiations involving both organisations.

-Where disparities are considered to be present in the area as a whole, the parties have a right to institute proceedings according to the rules in effect at any given time for the handling of industrial disputes, cf. the rules below on the bargaining committee.

-When determining wage levels, agreements may be concluded on function-based pay, taking into account the principles set out in subsection (1), point b.
+- E. Where disparities are considered to be present in the area as a whole, the parties have a right to institute proceedings according to the rules in effect at any given time for the handling of industrial disputes, cf. rules below on the bargaining committee. - F. When determining wage levels, agreements may be concluded on function-based pay, taking into account the principles set out in subsection (1), point b.
 Such an agreement may stipulate that the pay should also include payment for overtime work and any other inconvenience, with the effect that no overtime payments are made, cf. section 3.

-Any disputes on wage levels for individuals for whom function-based pay has been agreed may be brought before a bargaining committee if it is clear that there is a significant disparity between the pay and the overall nature of the post, cf. subsection (1), point b.
+Any disagreements on wage levels for individuals for whom function-based pay has been agreed may be brought before a bargaining committee, if it is clear that there is a significant disparity between the pay and the overall content of the post, cf. subsection (1), point b.

-The bargaining committee shall be made up of two representatives from each of the parties, with a view to preventing function-based pay resulting in a large number of cases.
+The bargaining committee shall be made up of two representatives of each of the parties, with a view to preventing function-based pay resulting in a large number of cases.